Lead Abatement Technicians remove lead and lead derivatives from buildings during construction, renovation and demolition.

 What Is the Job Demand for Lead Abatement Technician?

-Job demand for all hazardous material safety roles is expected to grow by 7% in the years between 2014 and 2024.
+Job demand for all hazardous material safety roles is expected to grow by 7% in the years between 2020 and 2030.
 This is equivalent the nationwide average of all jobs.
 Some hazardous materials are vital in the construction industry and we cannot avoid using them, even though great strides have been made in recent years to come up with safer natural or synthetic substances to replace them.
-As older buildings are torn down, lead abatement is an ongoing need, especially for those who also work with asbestos.
-Requirement in construction could see improvement in the years up to 2024 in line with investment in development and infrastructure.
-Much depends on the volume of work in renovation and demolition.
+As older buildings are torn down, lead abatement is an ongoing need, especially for those who also work with asbestos.*

 What Are the Education Requirements to Become a Lead Abatement Technician?

 A High School Diploma at the very minimum is required to become a Lead Abatement Technician or a handler of any other toxic or hazardous material.
 Students should study sciences related to the role such as physics and chemistry; these will be advantageous but not essential.
 On the job training is provided for this type of role.
 There are some limiting criteria.
 In some states, and those who handle certain materials, they may be required to pursue certification before they are permitted to practice.
 There are extra criteria for those who intend to work in nuclear facilities - an Associates Degree is preferable in most cases, but not essential.
 Working in nuclear facilities could come under the remit of Lead Abatement Technicians, for example, when a reactor is being commissioned or decommissioned.
 You will need to undergo relevant security clearance and subject to alcohol and drugs testing.
 You must also be a US citizen.

 What Kind Of Societies and Professional Organizations Do Lead Abatement Technician Have?